“As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.”—John F. Kennedy

 The Good Samaritans of this world don’t always get recognized, but they’re doing their part to push back against the darkness.

-For instance, earlier this year in Florida, a family of six—four adults and two young boys—were swept out to sea by a powerful rip current in Panama City Beach.
+For instance, a few years ago in Florida, a family of six—four adults and two young boys—were swept out to sea by a powerful rip current in Panama City Beach.
 There was no lifeguard on duty.
 The police were standing by, waiting for a rescue boat.
 And the few people who had tried to help ended up stranded, as well.

 Those on shore grouped together and formed a human chain.
 What started with five volunteers grew to 15, then 80 people, some of whom couldn’t swim.